 Lightweight, breathable fabrics like cotton, linen, and quick-dry synthetics work year-round.
 These materials manage humidity and dry quickly.

 The Cook Islands maintain a conservative culture.
-While swimwear is acceptable at beaches and resorts, dress discreetly in villages, churches, or other public areas.
+While swimwear is acceptable along the coastline and resorts, dress modestly in villages, churches, or other public areas.

 Water shoes or reef shoes are Strongly suggested.
-They protect your feet from coral and rocky shorelines.
+They look after your feet from coral and rocky shorelines.

 Comfortable walking sandals or light sneakers suit exploring the principal island.